brandontruggles/prIDE/README.md

 - [ ] Design a sleek front-end.
 - [ ] Create Node.js websocket server application with a simple project filesystem.
-- [ ] Communicate with the Node.js server from the front-end to display projectsand files for editing.
+- [ ] Communicate with the Node.js server from the front-end to display projects and files for editing.
 - [ ] Implement a simple chat system between users for collaboration.
 - [ ] Implement a code sharing feature to allow others to view or perform code updates on the same file at the same time.